Growth Gaps for Quotients by Confined Subgroups: Abstract

 \section{Abstract}

-In this paper, we establish the growth tightness of the quotient by confined subgroups in groups admitting the statistically convex-cocompact action with contracting elements.
-The result is sharp in the sense that the actions could not be relaxed with purely exponential growth.
-Applications to uniformly recurrent subgroups are discussed.
+In this paper, we establish growth gaps for quotients by confined subgroups in groups admitting a statistically convex-cocompact action with contracting elements.
+We also discuss applications to uniformly recurrent subgroups.